lexfeathers/lexfeathers.ca/posts/removing-our-music-from-spotify.md

 ---
-title: Spotify takedowns (and how they don't happen)
+title: On removing our music from Spotify
 author: Lex Feathers
 draft: false
 comments: true